 INTRODUCTION

 In India, the main cause of infertility in Zebu cattle is anestrus, primarily due to delayed post-partum conception in cows and delayed cyclicity in heifers.
 This condition lowers reproductive efficiency, extending calving intervals and reducing overall fertility (Roche et al. 1992).
-Gir cattle are recognized as one of the most resilient high-yielding breeds globally (Kumar and Singhal, 2006).
-Similarly, Ongole cattle are a dual-purpose breed known for their heat tolerance, resilience, and disease resistance.
+Gir cattle breed is recognized as one of the most resilient high-yielding breeds globally (Kumar and Singhal, 2006).
+Similarly, Ongole cattle breed are a dual-purpose breed known for their heat tolerance, resilience, and disease resistance.
 This breed is also highly regarded for its ability to survive on limited dry fodder and perform well on tropical pastures (Reddy et al., 2021).
-Both Ongole and Gir cattle are among the most resilient native breeds with high production potential.
+Both Ongole and Gir cattle breeds are among the most resilient native breeds with high production potential.
 However, compared to temperate breeds raised under similar conditions, they exhibit slower reproductive cycles, with extended periods of post-pubertal and post-partum anestrus periods.
 Anestrus is a key factor hindering their reproductive efficiency.
 Hormonal interventions have been implemented to increase the probability of estrus detection and insemination to increase pregnancy rates of dairy cattle across different management systems.
-The Ovsynch protocol (Pursley et al., 1995) is commonly used for timed artificial insemination (TAI), with conception rates improving when initiated between days 5 and 12 of the estrus cycle (Vasconcelos et al., 1999).
-Supplementing with short-term progesterone via intravaginal devices can improve synchronization by maintaining progesterone levels, preventing premature estrus and ovulation (El-Zarkouny et al., 2004; McDougall, 2010).
-Most estrus synchronization methods focus on regulating follicular wave development, inducing ovulation in anestrus cows, causing the regression of the corpus luteum in cycling cows, and synchronizing estrus or ovulation at the end of the treatment.
+The Ovsynch protocol (Pursley et al., 1995) is commonly used for timed artificial insemination (TAI), with conception rates improving when initiated between days 5 and 12 of the estrous cycle (Vasconcelos et al., 1999).
+Supplementing with short-term progesterone through intravaginal devices can improve synchronization by maintaining progesterone levels, preventing premature estrus and ovulation (El-Zarkouny et al., 2004; McDougall, 2010).
+Most estrous synchronization methods focus on regulating follicular wave development, inducing ovulation in anestrus cows, causing the regression of the corpus luteum in cycling cows, and synchronizing estrus or ovulation at the end of the treatment.
 The advantages of a timed artificial insemination (AI) system are particularly evident when estrus detection and conception rates are low.
 According to the literature reviewed, no research has been conducted to assess the impact of the CIDR protocol on native cattle breeds.
 Therefore, this study was designed to evaluate the effect of the CIDR protocol on post-partum anestrus native cows, focusing on the induced estrus response, conception rates and plasma progesterone concentration levels.

 Materials and Methods

 The present study was conducted in the Department of Animal Reproduction, Gynaecology and Obstetrics, RIVER, Puducherry.
 Twelve post-partum anestrus native cattle consisting of (6-Gir and 6- Ongole) with body condition score between 3.0 to 3.5 (Edmonson et al., 1989), with more than 100 days in milk and free from any palpable abnormality of the reproductive tract at a private dairy farm, Nalgonda, Telangana were selected.
-Per rectal examination was performed for all the animals twice at 10 days interval and only animals having no palpable mature CL on the ovaries on both the examinations was considered as anestrus and utilized for the study.
-The selected animals were treated with progesterone based CIDR estrus synchronization protocol (Fig.1)
+Rectal examination was performed for all the animals twice at 10 days interval and only animals having no palpable mature CL on the ovaries on both the examinations was considered as anestrus and utilized for the study.
+The selected animals were treated with progesterone based CIDR estrous synchronization protocol (Fig.1)

 Figure.1 Schematic representation of CIDR protocol